-I found an old book belongs to my dad for a lost art of wood polishing and mirror finishing, I remember my dad used to mix the flakes when I was a kid and refinish our furniture back home, we call it something else back home, totally different name here.
+I found an old book belonging to my dad for a lost art of wood polishing and mirror finishing.
+My dad used to mix the flakes when I was a kid and refinish our furniture back home; we call it something else back home, a different name here.

 How to French Polish Your Woodworking Project

 French polishing is a traditional wood finishing technique commonly used on antique furniture.
 French polish is not a specific material but rather the effect of applying shellac to a woodworking project that produces a hardened surface with a very glossy, mirror-like finish.